 On the official website, there are a lot of details and information on this year’s event.
 Probably the most helpful tool is the parade route map, which helps provide a mental picture of exactly where those prime viewing spots are.
 Most questions one would have been answered online.

-Around 3.5 million people line the streets for the significant Thanksgiving tradition—it’s the king of all parades.
+Around 3.5 million people line the streets for the significant Thanksgiving tradition—as it’s the king of all parades.
 New York actually puts out an alert that downtown is basically gridlocked for the day, with multiple street closures and packed walkways.
 While extremely congested, there’s undeniable majestic energy with all those excited folks bustling around.